- Anti-Bullying Policy

-Using any electronic communication device (texting, cell phones, social networks, etc.) to insult, threaten, or post untrue information or embarrassing photos about another student
+- Using any electronic communication device (texting, cell phones, social networks, etc.) to insult, threaten, or post untrue information or embarrassing photos about another student

-    Students at Solana Vista will do the following things to prevent bullying:
+Students at Solana Vista will be taught to do the following things to prevent bullying:

 - Refuse to bully others